maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Rita J. Adrosko. *Natural Dyes and Home Dyeing: A Practical Guide with Over 150 Recipes*.
 - Kristine Vejar. *The Modern Natural Dyer: A Comprehensive Guide to Dyeing Silk, Wool, Linen, and Cotton at Home*.

+# Knitting
+- Virginia D. McGlynn. *Knitted Illustrated for Beginners and Others*.
+I'm not a knitter and don't aspire to be but this one booklet has been handy.
+Thanks to Kate Salter.

 # Kumihimo
 - Catherine Martin. *Kumihimo: Japanese Silk Braiding Techniques*.
 - Claudia Wollny. *The Secrets of Kikko: With 85 Variations of the Famous Tortoise Shell Pattern for Braiding on the Marudai*.
 Deutsch, English.